 This course introduces basic engineering graphics skills and applications.
 Topics include sketching, selection and use of current methods and tools, and the use of engineering graphics applications.
 Upon completion, students should be able to demonstrate an understanding of basic engineering graphics principles and practices.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
 Classroom Hours (2.00), Lab/Shop Hours (2.00).